Ravi-Wijerathne/erd-tree/README.md

 1. Launch the tool by running the executable or Python script.
 2. Click **Browse** to select the folder whose structure you want to generate.
 3. Choose the desired output format (Plain Text, Markdown, or HTML).
+4. (Optional) Adjust the **Indentation Level** using the slider.
-4. Click **Generate Tree** to create the directory tree file.
+5. Click **Generate Tree** to create the directory tree file.
+A preview will be shown in the GUI.
-5. The generated file will be saved in the selected folder with a timestamped filename (e.g., `Semester_tree_20231005_143022.txt`).
+6. The generated file will be saved in the selected folder with a timestamped filename (e.g., `Semester_tree_20231005_143022.txt`).

 ### Using the Context Menu
 1. Add the context menu entry: